danyspin97/danyspin97-site/content/blog/getting_started_with_execline.md

 _**Note**: when a literal is preceded or followed by other strings, it needs to be wrapped inside curly braces as the example above; otherwise the `execline` parser won't apply substitution._

 Another powerful source is the environment, as we have already seen with `importas`.
-We could use it to store values and retrieve them in a second time, just as we would do with real variables. `define` assigns a value to a variable, thus this value cannot be calculated at runtime.
+We can use it to store values and retrieve them later on, just as we would do with real variables. `define` assigns a value to a variable, thus this value cannot be calculated at runtime.
 In this last case, we should use [`backtick`](http://skarnet.org/software/execline/backtick.html) along with `importas`.

 > `backtick variable { prog1... } prog2...`

 > `backtick` reads `prog1...,` spawns a child executing it and saves its output, then it assigns this output to `variable` literal

-Supposing we would need to create a file named as the current date, and this file should be store inside .cache folder of the user calling the script:
+Suppose we have to create a file named as the current date, and this file should be store inside the `.cache` folder of the user calling the script:

 ```
 # Get the date and store it inside DATE variable